FreeBSD Network Status Week 39 2024

 Two sets of changes landed in my filter, the MAC change is the first in some further work tidying up the MAC SYN code.

 The second are tidying up stuff in the TCP stack.
 The last remanent of a broken attempt to control burstiness of the TCP stack 20 years ago.
-We turned in back on a couple of years ago and I'm pretty sure it deadlocked connections immediately.
+We turned it back on a couple of years ago and I'm pretty sure it deadlocked connections immediately.
 TCP is very difficult.

 Netdev